“The mind is like water. When it’s turbulent, it’s difficult to see. When it’s calm, everything becomes clear.”

 I have found the courage within to move beyond my childhood experiences, traumas and limiting beliefs of who I believed I was and what I thought I was capable of achieving.
 It taught me how to be patient with myself and love myself on the deepest level possible – a type of love I could never find in another person (and trust me, I tried!).

-Meditation is a powerful antidote to modern life and the beautiful thing is, over time, we become our own inner gurus.
+Meditation is a powerful antidote to modern life and the beautiful thing is, over time, we can become our own inner gurus.
 That’s when authentic change really begins.
 Suddenly, you aren’t relying on the latest Instagram personality to point you in the right direction, you are tuning into yourself and living from your own unique frequency.
 This is the type of sustainable growth I want for all of us.

 “All forms of meditation strengthen and direct our attention through the cultivation of three key skills – concentration, mindfulness, and compassion or loving kindness.”